regan-karlewicz-finsight/rabbitmq-website/versioned_docs/version-3.13/management/index.md

 This issue is caused when the endpoint is not returning a JSON payload which matches with the [OpenId Connect Discovery Configuration](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig).
 There are two possible causes:
 - The Identity Provider is not compliant with OpenId Connect
-- The url is wrong.
-Check out with your administrator of your Identity Provider to get the correct url to the OpenId Connect Discovery endpoint
+- The URL is wrong.
+Check out with your administrator of your Identity Provider to get the correct URL to the OpenId Connect Discovery endpoint

 ### Not authorized {#not-authorized}

 #### Steps to reproduce the issue

-Open the root url of the management UI in the browser, click on the buttoh "Click here to logon" and enter the credentials requested by your Identity Provider.
+Open the root URL of the management UI in the browser, click on the buttoh "Click here to logon" and enter the credentials requested by your Identity Provider.
 You are redirected back to the management UI with the following error:

 ```
 Not authorized